RRD Facility Spotlight: RRD Packaging Solutions – Durham

 This Lean approach has enabled us to offer shorter lead times than ever before because our processes flow very efficiently.

-When talking about the Durham facility to an RRD associate or potential client, what’s the one thing you find yourself repeating time and time again?
+When talking about the Durham facility to a current or potential client, what’s the one thing you find yourself repeating time and time again?

 Quick story: We’re currently working with a midsize U.S. company with a portfolio of more than two dozen personal care brands.
 They’ve turned to RRD for our folding carton solutions; we’re producing more than 12 individual structures for over 60 active SKUs.
 During a recent plant tour, the client’s procurement specialists and packaging engineers saw RRD efficiency first hand.
 And it resonated with them because it matched their own facilities in cleanliness and organization.